Neuro-Spectral Architectures for Causal Physics-Informed Networks: Introduction

-{\textbf{Causality}.} PINNs are notorious for violating causality and time consistency, which arises from training over the whole time domain simultaneously \cite{wang2024causality}.
-These issues manifest themselves in the form of incorrect initial conditions or non-physical convergence to trivial solutions.
+{\textbf{Causality}.} PINNs are notorious for violating causality and temporal consistency due to their simultaneous training over the entire time domain~\cite{wang2024causality}.
+These issues may manifest in the form of incorrect initial conditions or non-physical convergence to trivial solutions.
 Attempts have also been made to minimize these effects with modified losses \cite{wang2024causality, yu2022gradient}.

-{\textbf{Generalization Capacity}.} MLP-based models can struggle with extrapolation beyond their training domain \cite{xu2021neural,zhu2023116064}, which has been tackled with alternative training strategies \cite{Kim_Lee_Lee_Jhin_Park_2021}.
+{\textbf{Generalization Capacity}.} MLP-based PINNs may struggle with extrapolation beyond their training domain \cite{xu2021neural,zhu2023116064}, which has been tackled with alternative training strategies \cite{Kim_Lee_Lee_Jhin_Park_2021}.

 Due to these issues, PINNs often fail to converge to the true solution when solving complex time-dependent problems.
 Instead, they may overfit and converge to trivial equilibrium solutions.
-These shortcomings are common when solving problems with strong time dependence, as evidenced by their relative lack of success when applied to linear and nonlinear wave equations \citep{de2022weak, ding2024papermarcinho,moseley2020waveequationfail}.
+Such shortcomings are common when solving problems with strong time dependence, as evidenced by their relative lack of success when applied to linear and nonlinear wave equations \citep{de2022weak, ding2024papermarcinho,moseley2020waveequationfail}.
 This stands in stark contrast to PINNs' capacity for solving parabolic and elliptic equations \citep{takamoto2022pdebench}.